Summit Academy

 Preschool (Ages 3 - 5)

-We employ a unique team approach that includes special education teachers, speech-language professionals, and other specialized providers working together to help each preschool child acquire the language, social, physical, and academic skills necessary for transition to kindergarten classrooms in special education or general education settings.
-We employ methods based on applied behavior analysis (ABA) and carefully monitor every student’s progress to help ensure success.
+We employ a unique team approach that includes special education teachers, speech-language professionals, and other specialized providers working together to help students acquire the language, social, motor, and academic skills necessary for kindergarten.
+Our teaching methods incorporate applied behavior analysis (ABA), an evidence-based therapy based on the science of learning and behavior.
+We carefully monitor each student’s progress to ensure they are achieving new milestones.

 Summit Academy offers both full- and half-day programs depending on a child’s needs.
 In addition to our traditional special education classroom, our school provides the opportunity for integrated programs when appropriate.

 Integrated Preschool Program

 Summit Academy operates an integrated preschool program that serves children with and without developmental disabilities.
 This allows children with developmental disabilities to play and learn together with typically developing children from our Discovery Kids Child Care Center.
-As a result, students with developmental disabilities will have the opportunity to absorb important language and social interaction skills given support from their special education team.
+As a result, students with developmental disabilities have the opportunity to absorb important language and social interaction skills with support from their special education team.
 The program blends the best practices of early childhood education and special education so that all children maximally benefit from the experience.

 Elementary (Ages 5 – 13)